Table of Contents

 Computerized tomography (CT scan) is often the test of choice when suspicion of pulmonary embolus is high.
 Contrast material is injected intravenously, and the radiologist can determine whether a clot is present in the pulmonary vessels.
 The contrast material injected into the body can be irritating to the kidney(s) and should not be used in patients who have impaired kidney function.
 In older patients, screening blood tests (serum creatinine) to check kidney function may be required before a dye study is considered.

 On occasion, a ventilation perfusion (V/Q) scan is performed to look for pulmonary emboli.
 This test uses labeled chemicals to identify inhaled air into the lungs and match it with blood flow in the arteries.
 If a mismatch occurs, meaning that there is lung tissue that has good air entry but no blood flow, it may be indicative of a pulmonary embolus.
 It is less accurate and more subjective than a CT scan, and requires the skill and experience of a radiologist to interpret.
 Two radiologist may interpret a VQ scan differently and come to different conclusions.
+The VQ scan is often performed when a CT scan is contraindicated, for example, with a major dye allergy or in a patient with kidney compromise.

 Testing for arterial blood clots